-- (a) he is a citizen of Zimbabwe by birth or by descent; and - (b) he has attained the age of forty years; and - (c) he is ordinarily resident in Zimbabwe. - (2) The President shall be elected by voters.

-[Subsection as amended by section 2 of Act 15 of 1990 - Amendment No. 10, and by s.
-23 of Act 5 of 2005 with effect from the 14th September, 2005.]

-- (3) An election to the office of President shall take place within ninety days- - (a) before the term of office of the President expires in terms of section 29; or - (b) after the office of President becomes vacant by reason of his death or his resignation or removal from office in terms of this Constitution;
+- (a) he is a citizen of Zimbabwe by birth or by descent; and - (b) he has attained the age of forty years; and - (c) he is ordinarily resident in Zimbabwe. - (2) Subject to subsection (3)(b), the President shall be elected by voters.3 [Subsection as substituted by section 2 of Act 11 of 2007 - Amendment No. 18] - (3) An election to the office of President shall take place- - (a) on the day or days fixed in a proclamation in terms of section 58(1) as the day or days on which elections are to be held for the purpose of electing members of Parliament and members of the governing bodies of local authorities; or - (b) in accordance with the Electoral Law by members of the Senate and the House of Assembly sitting jointly as an electoral college within ninety days after the office of President becomes vacant by reason of his death or his resignation or removal from office in terms of this Constitution;

-as the case may be.
+as the case may be.4